 Boot Configuration Boot Sequence Boot Mode: UEFI only Displays the boot mode of the computer.
 Boot Sequence Displays the boot sequence.
 Enable PXE Boot Priority Enables the computer to add PXE boot option to the top of the Boot Sequence when a new PXE boot option is detected.
 By default, the Enable PXE Boot Priority option is disabled.
 Force PXE On Next Boot Enables the Force PXE feature.
 By default, the Force PXE On Next Boot option is disabled.
+Secure Digital (SD) Card Boot Enables or disables read-only boot from Secure Digital (SD) card.
+By default, the Secure Digital (SD) Card Boot option is disabled.
 Secure Boot Secure Boot is a method of guaranteeing the integrity of the boot path by performing additional validation of the operating system and PCI add-in cards.
 The computer stops booting to the operating system when a component is not authenticated during the boot process.
 Secure Boot can be enabled in BIOS setup or using management interfaces like Dell Command Configure, but can only be disabled from BIOS setup.

+Table 32.
+System setup options-Boot Configuration menu (continued)

-Enable Secure Boot Enables the computer to boot using only validated boot software.
+Boot Configuration Enable Secure Boot Enables the computer to boot using only validated boot software.
 By default, the Enable Secure Boot option is disabled.
 For additional security, Dell Technologies recommends keeping the Secure Boot option enabled to ensure that the UEFI firmware validates the operating system during the boot process.

-Table 31.
-System setup options-Boot Configuration menu (continued)

-Boot Configuration NOTE: For Secure Boot to be enabled, the computer is required to be in UEFI boot mode and the Enable Legacy Option ROMs option is required to be turned off.
+NOTE: For Secure Boot to be enabled, the computer is required to be in UEFI boot mode and the Enable Legacy Option ROMs option is required to be turned off.
 Enable Microsoft UEFI CA When disabled, the UEFI CA is removed from the BIOS UEFI Secure Boot database. (i) NOTE: When disabled, the Microsoft UEFI CA could render your computer unable to boot, computer graphics may not function, some devices may not function properly, and the computer could become unrecoverable.
 By default, the Enable Microsoft UEFI CA option is enabled.
 For additional security, Dell Technologies recommends keeping the Microsoft UEFI CA option enabled to ensure the broadest compatibility with devices and operating systems.
 Secure Boot Mode Enables or disables the Secure Boot operation mode.
 By default, the Deployed Mode is selected. (i) NOTE: Deployed Mode should be selected for normal operation of Secure Boot.
 Expert Key Management Enable Custom Mode Enables or disables the keys in the PK, KEK, db, and dbx security key databases to be modified.
 By default, the Enable Custom Mode option is disabled.
 Custom Mode Key Management Selects the custom values for expert key management.
 By default, the PK option is selected.

-Table 32.
+Table 33.
 System setup options-Integrated Devices menu

 Integrated Devices Date/Time Date Sets the computer date in MM/DD/YYYY format.
 Changes to the date format take effect immediately.
 Time Sets the computer time in HH/MM/SS 24-hour format.
 You can switch between a 12-hour and 24-hour clock.
 Changes to the time format take effect immediately.
 Audio Enable Audio Enables all integrated audio controller.
 By default, all the options are enabled.
 Enable Microphone Enables the microphone.
 By default, the Enable Microphone option is enabled.
 NOTE: Depending on the configuration ordered, the microphone setup option may not be available.
 Enable Internal Speaker Enables the internal speaker.
-By default, the Enable Intenal Speaker option is enabled.
-Serial Port Serial Port 1 Configuration Sets the configuration of the serial port.

-Table 32.
+Table 33.
 System setup options-Integrated Devices menu (continued)